AI

 Strategy and vision.
 Not just what AI can do, but what it should do for your business.
 This means identifying where AI creates actual competitive advantage versus where it is just expensive automation.
 The AI leader needs to kill projects that sound impressive but deliver minimal returns.

 Team leadership.
 You are building a team of data scientists, ML engineers, and AI researchers who probably earn more than most of your other engineers.
+AI/ML specialist roles grew 176% in some markets from 2016 to 2024, and 35% of companies cite high AI salary expectations as their top recruitment challenge.
 The AI leader needs to recruit them, retain them, and make sure they are working on problems that matter rather than interesting technical challenges that generate no value.

 Stakeholder communication.
 This is where most technical leaders fail.
 Your AI executive becomes the translator between what is technically possible and what the business needs.
 They need to educate the organization on AI capabilities without overselling.
 They need to manage expectations when projects fail.
 They need to make the CEO comfortable betting company resources on probabilistic systems.